tarampampam/tinifier/README.md

 ```
 Description:
-   CLI client for images compressing using tinypng.com API.
+   CLI tool for compressing images using the TinyPNG.

 Usage:
    tinifier [<options>] [<files-or-directories>]